hlsmxy/LECA-DETR/README.md

-# LECA-DETR: Lightweight Real-Time Object Detection for UAV Edge Deployment
+# Local Context Enhancement for Lightweight Real-Time UAV Object Detection on Edge Devices

 ## Abstract
-## 摘要

 This repository contains the implementation of **LECA-DETR**, a lightweight real-time object detector for UAV edge deployment.
 LECA-DETR is built on the Ultralytics RT-DETR pipeline and focuses on reducing model complexity while preserving small-object detection accuracy in aerial scenes.